shuangxiangkan/Leecode/README.md

 # Leecode

 In this project, I mainly do some topics on leecode.
-These topics are classified by type, including
+These questions are classified by type, including
 + array
 + breadth first search
 + binary search